coleifer/peewee/docs/peewee/api.rst

         # Get users whose username begins with "A" or "a":
         a_users = User.select().where(fn.LOWER(fn.SUBSTR(User.username, 1, 1)) == 'a')

-.. py:class:: Window(partition_by=None, order_by=None, start=None, end=None, frame_type=None, extends=None, exclude=None, alias=None)
+.. class:: Window(partition_by=None, order_by=None, start=None, end=None, frame_type=None, extends=None, exclude=None, alias=None)

     :param list partition_by: List of columns to partition by.
     :param list order_by: List of columns to order by.
-    :param start: A :py:class:`SQL` instance or a string expressing the start of the window range.
+    :param start: A :class:`SQL` instance or a string expressing the start of the window range.
-    :param end: A :py:class:`SQL` instance or a string expressing the end of the window range.
+    :param end: A :class:`SQL` instance or a string expressing the end of the window range.
     :param str frame_type: ``Window.RANGE``, ``Window.ROWS`` or
         ``Window.GROUPS``.
-    :param extends: A :py:class:`Window` definition to extend.
+    :param extends: A :class:`Window` definition to extend.
 Alternately, you may specify the window's alias instead.
     :param exclude: Frame exclusion, one of ``Window.CURRENT_ROW``, ``Window.GROUP``, ``Window.TIES`` or ``Window.NO_OTHERS``.